 - If you’re using an alcohol-based hand sanitizer, be sure to cover all parts of your hands with it.
 Rub your hands together until they’re dry.

-- Take the cap off the top of the vial.
+Take the cap off the vial (see Figure 2).
 You’ll see a rubber stopper underneath.

-- Clean the top of the vial with an alcohol wipe for 15 to 30 seconds.
+Clean the top of the vial with an alcohol wipe for 15 to 30 seconds (see Figure 3).
 Let it dry.

 - Take the needle and syringe out of their packaging.
 Screw the needle onto the syringe.
 Take the cover off the needle and throw it away.